TalkControl/talk-control-revealjs-extensions/docs/show-type.md

-# Create content for the configuration like restitution
+# Create content for the configuration like distribution

 With this configuration option you can easily create content that is different between, what you will play on stage and what you will give to your attendees without a complete rewrite of your slides.
-This configuration is a pair between a key specified in your index.html or URL parameters and a key present in your slides.
+This configuration is a pairing between a key specified in your index.html or URL parameters and a key present in your slides.

 **Index.html Configuration**